Samegypt Tours | Trips | Egypt Holiday | Egypt Excursions Wednesday 30th October 2019

 In the middle of the western gallery is a clock tower a pavilion built in the Moorish arabesque style to contain the clock presented by King Louis Phillipe of France in 1815 in return for the obelisk deprived of its place at Luxor temple and which now adorns the place de la Concorde in Paris.
 The clock was out of order for a long time and was only repaired in 1942.

 The eastern section

 The mosque proper stands a square court each side of which measures 4 meters and is surrounded by a large dome 21 meters In diameter and 52 meters in height.
 The two lofty slender minarets rise up to the sky for 84 meters, like arrows aimed at the fleeting white clouds.
 Each minaret has 250 steps.
 The eastern Wall has the niche Mihrab on the right of which stands the new alabaster pulpit lately erected.
-Close to the alabaster pulpit stands the ancient pulpit which is considered the greatest in Islamic world.
+Close to the alabaster pulpit stands the ancient pulpit which is considered the greatest in the Islamic world.
 The western wall is surrounded by a terrace supported by eight alabaster columns with a balustrade which can be reached by the staircases of the minarets.
-At the south eastern angle a brass railing encloses the tomb of the founder.
+At the south-eastern angle, a brass railing encloses the tomb of the founder.

 Towards the end of the 19th century, the mosque showed signs of cracking.
-It was repaired in 1899 but the repairs were not decisive for shortly afterwards more cracks began to appear in different parts of the mosque.
+It was repaired in 1899 but the repairs were not decisive for shortly afterward more cracks began to appear in different parts of the mosque.
 A scheme for its complete restoration was drawn up in 1931 and the scheme was completed after ten years at a total cost of L.E.
 100.000